 Fortunately, the Ministry of Health had such information on hand.
 The depth of detail needed to underpin these crucial decisions was provided by a series of major surveys undertaken in partnership with the Nuffield Provincial Hospitals Trust (NPHT) during the Second World War.
 Services had already undergone some tacit nationalisation and regionalisation under the auspices of the Emergency Medical Services (EMS) put in place to manage casualties with the bombing of cities, but this was more by accident than design.10 The demands for money the EMS generated also placed more information about hospitals in the hands of the Ministry.
 However, the Hospital Surveys enumerated every single hospital in the country.
-Historian Harry Eckstein notes that ‘not a bed escaped the researchers’ attention’.11 Such was the sense of foreboding among the health sector that the surveys became known as the ‘Domesday Book’ which NPHT kept for the subtitle of the collated report.12
+Historian Harry Eckstein notes that ‘not a bed escaped the researchers’ attention’.12 Such was the sense of foreboding among the health sector that the surveys became known as the ‘Domesday Book’ which NPHT kept for the subtitle of the collated report.13

-From 1942 to 1944 when the Hospital Surveys were being conducted, although the contours the NHS which Bevan determined were not yet visible, it was clear that change was imminent, although the compromise forged by Bevan to secure the NHS in 1946 had not yet been reached.
+From 1942 to 1944 when the Hospital Surveys were being conducted it was clear that change was imminent, although the compromise forged by Bevan to secure the NHS in 1946 had not yet been reached.
 This was in the minds of the surveyors.
 When it came to the North West, the preliminary report of an informal tour of the Hospital Survey in 1942 noted that their role was not just detailed enumeration of beds and hospitals, but ‘boundaries and spheres of influence’.
 Given the implicit notion of hierarchical regionalism which prevailed, it was clear that partition was about balancing the interests of Manchester and Liverpool.
 This was evident to contemporaries.
 The Vice Chancellor of the University of Manchester and the Clerk of Manchester City Council were aggrieved to discover that all the other hospital leaders of Lancashire met without them prior to the informal Hospital Survey tour to agree a common policy.
-Health service leaders in Lancashire held the secret meeting ‘due to the feeling… that Manchester and Liverpool were trying to run this show and divide the Region between them’.13 For the surveyors, however, there remained but two problems in how the spoils should be shared: North Wales and crucially, ‘the Preston case’.14
+Health service leaders in Lancashire held the secret meeting ‘due to the feeling… that Manchester and Liverpool were trying to run this show and divide the Region between them’.14 For the surveyors, however, there remained but two problems in how the spoils should be shared: North Wales and crucially, ‘the Preston case’.15

 The surveyors assessed ‘the Preston case’ closely.
 Manchester was clearly favourable with close social, economic, and communication ties to Preston – which, for the surveyors, encompassed all the towns and hinterland of North Lancashire and Westmorland including Barrow, Kendal, Lancaster, Blackpool, Blackburn, Burnley and Preston.
 Liverpool was more ambivalent.
-Although specialist cases were referred to the city’s hospitals – a point made clear in subsequent efforts to include Preston within the Liverpool region15, 16 – they were sent to Manchester and Leeds in equal numbers.
+Although specialist cases were referred to the city’s hospitals – a point made clear in subsequent efforts to include Preston within the Liverpool region16,17 – they were sent to Manchester and Leeds in equal numbers.
 Neither was favoured.
 None of the hospitals from the towns of ‘the Preston case’ in question had close medical connections to either Manchester or Liverpool.
 The bulk of the honorary consultants were from Scottish Medical Schools, and they were wary of the prospect of a tacit takeover by consultants who would regard their hospitals as their territory.
 Efforts to foster support for a local teaching hospital – the only means of securing regional independence – during this period stalled owing mainly to historic hospital rivalries.
 North Wales was less vexing.
-Nationalism dominated despite the close medical connections with Liverpool.14
+Nationalism dominated despite the close medical connections with Liverpool.15